 Oh, and I’m never going back on Stitch’s Wild Ride.
 It was gross and scary for kiddo and just not worth it.
 Even with no line.

 Three days in the parks was great, but it would have been nice to spend maybe one more, or try a water park.
 Especially considering how hot it was!

-Since seeing the castle is such a big moment, saving it for last gave the other parks and opportunity to shine in their own right before the big entrance onto Main Street really made a great finale to the trip for him.
+Since seeing the castle is such a big moment, saving it for last gave the other parks an opportunity to shine in their own right before the big entrance onto Main Street really made a great finale to the trip for him.

 – Liz from Wisconsin

-Real Disney Advice from Real Moms:
+Real Disney Advice from Real Moms

 Looking to plan a Disney vacation for your family?
 Don’t miss this great advice from real parents like you: